shkuznetsov/gulp-minify-inline/README.md

 ### Options

+Use `options.minifyInline` to pass arguments directly to the `gulp-minify-inline` task.

+Right now the following options are supported:

+* `options.minifyInline.jsSelector [default:'script']`: If included, this is passed to cheerio as the primary selector for determining which inline tags are processed as JS.
+* `options.minifyInline.cssSelector [default:'style']`: If included, this is passed to cheerio as the primary selector for determining which inline tags are processed as CSS.

 Use `options.js` to pass parameters to UglifyJS2 (for documetation refer to [the project homepage](https://github.com/mishoo/UglifyJS2)) or set it to `false` to disable JS uglification.

 Use `options.css` to pass parameters to clean-css (for documetation refer to [the project homepage](https://github.com/jakubpawlowicz/clean-css)) or set it to `false` to disable CSS minification.